Friday, September 30, 2011

 Direct marketing tips by Leanne Dyck

-In August 2002, when my business began, I was living on a remote island; I had limited finances; I had no formal education in marketing.
-By February 2003, my hand knitting patterns were being sold in three yarn shops; my bio appeared in Knit Together (Canada's only knitting magazine); people from 42 countries knew of my product.
+When my business began in August 2002, I was living on a remote island with limited finances and no formal marketing education.
+By February 2003, my hand-knitting patterns were being sold in three yarn shops, my bio appeared in Knit Together: the quarterly publication of Canadian Guild of Knitters, and people from 42 countries knew of my product.
 What is my secret?

 I did a few things right.
 These "things" are inexpensive and easily done.

-I work on my business: every day I try to do at least one thing to promote my business.
+I work on my business and promote it daily.
 What one thing can you do today?

 Here are some tips: